Epigenetic clock: Effect of sex and race/ethnicity

 Men age faster than women according to epigenetic age acceleration in blood, brain, saliva, but it depends on the structure being researched and the lifestyle.

 The epigenetic clock method applies to all examined racial/ethnic groups in the sense that DNAm age is highly correlated with chronological age.
 But ethnicity can be associated with epigenetic age acceleration.
 For example, the blood of Hispanics and the Tsimané ages more slowly than that of other populations which might explain the Hispanic mortality paradox.

 Rejuvenation effect due to stem cell transplantation in blood

 Hematopoietic stem cell transplantation, which transplants these cells from a young donor to an older recipient, rejuvenates the epigenetic age of blood to that of the donor.
 However, graft-versus-host disease is associated with increased DNA methylation age.

 Progeria

 Adult progeria also known as Werner syndrome is associated with epigenetic age acceleration in blood.

 Fibroblast samples from children with Hutchinson-Gilford Progeria exhibit accelerated epigenetic aging effects according to the "skin & blood" epigenetic clock but not according to the original pan tissue clock from Horvath.

 Biological mechanism behind the epigenetic clock

-Despite the fact that biomarkers of ageing based on DNA methylation data have enabled accurate age estimates for any tissue across the entire life course, the precise biological mechanism behind the epigenetic clock is currently unknown.
-However, epigenetic biomarkers may help to address long-standing questions in many fields, including the central question: why do we age?
-To understand the essence of mechanisms behind the epigenetic clock, it would be advisable to make a comparison and find the relationship between the readings of the epigenetic clock and the transcriptome aging clock.
-The following explanations have been proposed for now in the literature.